lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 27, 2019

+Much less scared of Mee's book not that I'm far enough in to see where I can offer completely different material and methods, esp. re: women and fiction.

+Sorted out my notes & highlights in DevonThink.
+Still need to set things up in dropbox...
+I don't understand DevonThink's database structure at all.
+Possibly I will use it *and* Papers...?

 ## January 22, 2019

 I've started to read Mee's book!
 And also started trying to actually use DevonThink, which it's clear I need to do more fiddling with to get a proper notetaking workflow going... but which I think will reward that investment.